fuglaro/filet-cloud/README.md

 * HTTP Strict Transport Security (HSTS) is enabled.
 * All WebSocket connections use WebSocket Secure (WSS).
 * The backend supports being provided TLS credentials otherwise it uses an included certbot integration.
 * The webserver connects to the local SFTP/SSH service without verifying the SSH Host Key, therefore the connection between them cannot run across an untrusted network.
 Connecting to localhost is hardcoded to ensure this is the case.
-If you change this, ensure the HostKeyCallback is changed to use something secure.
+If you change this, ensure the HostKeyCallback is changed to use something secure, or reroute through a local connection using SSH port forwarding.

 ### Authentication
 * Authentication is made by proxying the SSH credentials through the backend in establishing a local SSH connection managed by the backend.